Skip to main content

 Marketing and product updates

-Where a form on this site offers it — for example, asking for the full RenderPeek report or to be notified about AI-readability updates — you can opt in to receive product and AI-readability updates by email.
-We only send these to people who have opted in, and every message includes an unsubscribe link.
-We do not sell or share your address with third parties for their own marketing.
+Where a form on this site offers it — for example, the newsletter signup in the site footer and at the foot of blog posts, or asking for the full RenderPeek report or to be notified about AI-readability updates — you can opt in to receive product and web-performance updates by email.
+Opting in is always a separate, un-ticked choice; we never add you without it.
+While we set up a dedicated email tool, we record your address and consent through the same contact-handling endpoint described under “When you contact us” above (our render service, which notifies our team and keeps a server-side log).
+We only send these updates to people who have opted in; once we begin sending them, every message will include an unsubscribe link; and we do not sell or share your address with third parties for their own marketing.

 Lawful basis: consent (Art.
 6(1)(a) GDPR).
-You can withdraw consent at any time by unsubscribing or by emailing info@we-amp.com.
+You can withdraw consent at any time by emailing privacy@we-amp.com (and, once we start sending updates, via the unsubscribe link in any message).

 How long we keep data